More women, people with disabilities want to be European astronauts | DW | 23.06.2021

 Countries with the highest number of female applicants include Estonia (38%), the Netherlands (30%), Germany, Ireland and the UK (28%).

-ESA's Class of '09 astronauts, including Luca Parmitano seen here, will be joined by another 4-6 European astronauts in 2022
+ESA's Class of '09 astronauts, including Luca Parmitano seen here, will be joined by another four to six European astronauts in 2022

 Weerts stressed that the figures were not yet final.
 Some have complex nationality issues, he said, and others were "really funny"… Well, you always need a joker in the pack, don't you?